OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 	- What growth in revenue has been achieved over the same period last year?
 	- How many new customers made their first order in each month?
 	- What's the inventory stock on-hand value for the company's products?
-* Important note: Many DAX time intelligence functions are ***concerned with standard date periods***, specifically years, quarters, and months. <mark style="background: #FFB8EBA6;">If you have "irregular time periods", or you need to work with weeks or time periods, then you'll need to use the `CALCULATE` function and pass in hand-crafted date or time filters.</mark> More about CALCULATE function [[#CALCULATE and FILTER Functions|here]].
+* Important note: Many DAX time intelligence functions are ***concerned with standard date periods***, specifically years, quarters, and months. <mark style="background: #FFB8EBA6;">If you have "irregular time periods", or you need to work with weeks or time periods, then you'll need to use the `CALCULATE` function and pass in hand-crafted date or time filters.</mark> More about CALCULATE function [here](#CALCULATE%20and%20FILTER%20Functions).
 	*  Side note: An Example of an "irregular time period" are financial months that begin mid-way through the calendar month.

 #### Summarizations Over Time Functions